-Sightsavers has today launched an ambitious appeal to raise money to eliminate blinding eye disease trachoma.
+Sightsavers has today launched an ambitious campaign to raise money to eliminate blinding eye disease trachoma.

-The End is in Sight appeal is backed by the UK government’s UK Aid Match programme, which will double any donations made by the UK public between 15 February and 15 May 2019.
+The End is in Sight campaign is backed by the UK government’s UK Aid Match programme, which will double any donations made by the UK public between 15 February and 15 May 2019.

 Trachoma is an agonising, debilitating disease that traps people in a vicious cycle of pain, blindness and poverty.
 It stops children from playing with their friends and going to school, and it stops adults from working, looking after their family and being a productive part of their community.
 Yet trachoma is totally preventable.